tc39/proposal-smart-pipelines/readme.md

 The term “**body**” is preferred instead of “**RHS**” because “topic” is preferred to “LHS”.
-However, “RHS” is still a fine and acceptable name for the body of the pipeline operator.
+However, “RHS” is still a fine and acceptable name for the body of the pipe operator.

 “**[Bare style][]**” can also be called “**tacit style**”, but the former is preferred to the latter.
 Eventually, certain possible future extensions to the